Received a Tax Notice? Respond and Resolve with our Tax Experts.

 What is the Eligibility for Tax Relief in Long-Term Assets?

 For equity and equity-based investments such as mutual funds, the investors should hold the assets for two or more years.
 Then only they are eligible to get tax relief under the umbrella of long-term capital gain shares.
 Given below are the qualification years required to be considered a long-term asset.
-Moreover, it showcases that the bonds should be held for at least one year, real estate properties need to be held for at least two years, and non-equity mutual funds need to be held for at least three years to qualify as long-term assets.
+Moreover, it showcases that the bonds should be held for at least one year, real estate properties need to be held for at least two years to qualify as long-term capital assets.

 tax relief in Long-Term Assets